Baystation12/Baystation12/README.md

 ### LICENSE

-The code for Baystation12 is licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl.html), which can be found in full in [/LICENSE](/LICENSE).
+The code for Baystation is licensed under the [GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl.html), which can be found in full in [/LICENSE](/LICENSE).

 Code with a git authorship date prior to `1420675200 +0000` (2015/01/08 00:00 GMT) is licensed under the GNU General Public License version 3, which can be found in full in [/docs/GPL3.txt](/docs/GPL3.txt)